 Kava Kava – Technically known as Piper Methysticum, it is a tall shrub in the pepper family that grows in the South Pacific islands.
 Also called Kawa, Kew, Yagona, and Sakau, it has been used there for thousands of years as a folk remedy and as a social and ceremonial beverage.
 Most commonly, the roots of the plant are used to produce a drink with sedative and anesthetic properties.
 Others chew the root to relieve symptoms of throat pain.
 Also used to treat anxiety and insomnia.

 Kola Nut – Also called Cola, this is the nut of the Kola Tree, native to the tropical rainforests of Africa.
-The kola nut has a bitter flavor and contains caffeine and has long been chewed in many West African cultures in traditional spiritual practices and ceremonies.
-For medicinal purposes it has been used to treat whooping cough, asthma, bronchial problems, anxiety, depression, to boost energy, and as an appetite suppressant.
-In the 1800s, a pharmacist in Georgia took extracts of kola and coca and mixed them with sugar, other ingredients, and carbonated water to invent the first cola soft drink – Coca Cola.
+The kola nut has a bitter flavor and contains caffeine, and has long been chewed in many West African cultures in traditional spiritual practices and ceremonies.
+For medicinal purposes, it has been used to treat whooping cough, asthma, bronchial problems, anxiety, depression, boosts energy, and as an appetite suppressant.
+In the 1800s, a pharmacist in Georgia took extracts of kola and coca and mixed them with sugar, other ingredients, and carbonated water to invent the first cola soft drink – Coca-Cola.
 Coca was prohibited from soft drinks in the U.S. after 1904, but Coca-Cola still uses kola in its original recipe.
-Kola nut should be used with caution and should not be taken over long period, which has been found to have carcinogenic results.
-Side effects include anxiety, dizziness or nervousness.
+Kola nut should be used with caution and should not be taken over a long period, which has been found to have carcinogenic results.
+Side effects include anxiety, dizziness, or nervousness.
 It is not recommended for pregnant or nursing women.
 People with intestinal or stomach ulcers, those who are sensitive to stimulants or caffeine, and people who suffer from high blood pressure, heart disorders should avoid using this seed.
 Today, kola nut is still used as an alternative medicine mainly due to its antidepressant properties.

-Lecithin – A generic term used to designate any group of yellow-brownish fatty substances occurring in animal and plant tissues, it is found in foods like eggs, liver, soybeans, wheat germ, butter and peanuts.
+Lecithin – A generic term used to designate any group of yellow-brownish fatty substances occurring in animal and plant tissues; it is found in foods like eggs, liver, soybeans, wheat germ, butter, and peanuts.
 It has been found to be especially important to the health of the brain and heart systems.
-Supplements are said to also be beneficial for the nervous and circulatory systems, in digestion, for weight loss, liver and reproductive systems, to improve memory, for healthy hair and skin, and to treat gallstones.
+Supplements are said to also be beneficial for the nervous and circulatory systems, indigestion, weight loss, liver, and reproductive systems, to improve memory, for healthy hair and skin, and to treat gallstones.

-Lemon Verbena – A perennial shrub its leaves are used to add a lemon flavor to many types of foods and beverages.
-It is often used as an antioxidant, can protect oxidative damage, decreasing the signs of muscular damage.
+Lemon Verbena – A perennial shrub, its leaves are used to add a lemon flavor to many types of foods and beverages.
+It is often used as an antioxidant, can protect against oxidative damage, decreasing the signs of muscular damage.

-Lobelia – A flowering plant most often found in tropical and warm regions, Native Americans have long used lobelia to treat respiratory and muscle disorders, and as a purgative.
+Lobelia – A flowering plant most often found in tropical and warm regions, Native Americans have long used lobelia to treat respiratory and muscle disorders and as a purgative.
 Appalachian folk medicine utilized the plant for asthma.
-Two species were once considered a cure for syphilis, and another, called Lobelia chinensis, is used as one of the fifty fundamental herbs in traditional Chinese medicine.
+Two species were once considered a cure for syphilis, and another, called Lobelia Chinensis, is used as one of the 50 fundamental herbs in traditional Chinese medicine.